dimitri/pgextwlist/README.md

 This extension implements extension whitelisting, and will actively prevent users from installing extensions not in the provided list.
-Also, this extension implements a form of `sudo` facility in that the whitelisted extensions will get installed as if superuser.
+Also, this extension implements a form of `sudo` facility in that the whitelisted extensions will get installed as if *superuser*.
 Privileges are droped before handing the control back to the user.

+The operations `CREATE EXTENSION`, `DROP EXTENSION` and `ALTER EXTENSION ...
+UPDATE` are run by *superuser*.
+The `ALTER EXTENSION ...
+ADD|DROP` command is intentionnaly not supported so as not to allow users to modify an already installed extension.
+That means that it's not currently possible to `CREATE EXTENSION ...
+FROM 'unpackaged';`.

+Note that the extension script is running as if run by a stored procedure owned by your *bootstrap superuser* and with `SECURITY DEFINER`, meaning that the extension and all its objects are owned by this *superuser*.

 ## Install